-How do I measure the effectiveness of conversational marketing?
+How do I measure the effectiveness of Conversational Marketing?

-You can measure your conversational marketing efforts just like you would measure any other marketing channel.
-Drift gives you dashboards that show you how many leads you’ve captured and qualified with conversations, how many meetings you booked and scheduled, and how much revenue and pipeline your conversations are driving.
+Drift’s Conversational Marketing platform gives you dashboards that show you how many leads you’ve captured and qualified with conversations, how many meetings you booked and scheduled, and how much revenue and pipeline your conversations are driving.
 You can even see the total amount of sales opportunities influenced.

-How do I scale conversational marketing?
+How do I scale Conversational Marketing?